Hands-on Science

 Presented at the following times:

-Appropriate for: Elementary school age, Middle school age, High school age, Over 21 years only
+Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

 -

-Appropriate for: Kindergarten and Pre-K, Middle school age, High school age, Over 21 years only
+Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

 -

-Appropriate for: Elementary school age, Middle school age, High school age, Over 21 years only
+Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

 -

-Appropriate for: Elementary school age, Middle school age, High school age, Over 21 years only
+Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

 -